Resource: aws_paas_service#

 class

-- (Optional) The service class.
-Valid value isdatabase
+- (Optional) The service class.- Valid values:

 - (Optional, Editable) List of MySQL databases with parameters.
 The maximum number of databases is 1000.
 The structure of this block is described below.galera_options